NBull92/NBull92/README.md

 ### Hi there 👋

-A Senior Software Engineer | Senior Tools Programmer currently working at The Multiplayer Group, that specialises in C#, WPF, MVVM and Prism.
+A Senior Software Engineer | Senior Tools Programmer currently working at The Multiplayer Group, that specialises in C#, WPF.
 I like to code in my free-time to enhance my skills and try new things, whether that be in C# or Android.
 I've worked for Rockstar Games on Grand Theft Auto 5 and Red Dead Redemption 2.
 I also worked for Ubisoft across multiple projects.

 - 🔭 I’m currently working on [ImprezGarage](https://www.imprezgarage.com/)